Close-up of a wooden fence with vertical planks.

 The choice of timber species is one of the most critical decisions in designing and building durable, beautiful, weather-resistant joinery.
 The right timber can significantly improve longevity, reduce maintenance, resist moisture ingress, and support superior paint or coating performance.
 Conversely, the wrong species can lead to warping, decay, coating failure, or early replacement.

-Please note that once an architects specifies materials like timber selection on a set of council approved plans it will requier a minor variation at a minimum to change this major detail.
+Please note that once an architect specifies materials like timber selection on a set of council approved plans, it will require a minor variation at a minimum to change this major detail.

 Timber Selection Criteria